Thad’s Three Things: Bills at Commanders

 My prop bets are 2-0 and I’m up 2.15 units through two weeks.

 Buffalo has scored more points before halftime in each of their first two games.
-They’ve held double digit leads in each of their first two games.
-Washington has gotten behind early in both their games.
+They’ve held double-digit leads in each of their first two games.
+Washington has gotten behind early in both of their games.
 So, let’s not fight this.

 I’m taking a first half parlay: Buffalo -3.5 points and Buffalo going over 12.5 points.
 Fair warning: the rain is predicted to be more a factor earlier than late in the game.
 The safe play is the Bills covering the 3.5 points, but I’m feeling bold after the 2-0 start.